1300 088 065

 Read More: First Home Super Saver Scheme Fact Sheet

-The good news is that yes, the First Home Super Saver Scheme can be used in conjunction with the First Home Owner Grant and Great Start Grant in Queensland, provided you meet the eligibility criteria:
+The good news is that, yes, the First Home Super Saver Scheme can be used in conjunction with the First Home Owner Grant and Great Start Grant in Queensland, provided you meet the following eligibility criteria:

 • You have not previously owned a residential property.